Western hunter-gatherer: Interaction with other populations

 The DNA of eleven WHGs from the Upper Palaeolithic and Mesolithic in Western Europe, Central Europe and the Balkans was analyzed, with regards to their Y-DNA haplogroups and mtDNA haplogroups.
 The analysis suggested that WHGs were once widely distributed from the Atlantic coast in the West, to Sicily in the South, to the Balkans in the Southeast, for more than six thousand years.

-The study also included an analysis of a large number of individuals of prehistoric Eastern Europe.
+The study included an analysis of a large number of individuals of prehistoric Eastern Europe.
 Thirty-seven samples were collected from Mesolithic and Neolithic Ukraine (9500-6000 BC).
 These were determined to be an intermediate between EHG and SHG, although WHG ancestry in this population increased during the Neolithic.
 Samples of Y-DNA extracted from these individuals belonged exclusively to R haplotypes (particularly subclades of R1b1) and I haplotypes (particularly subclades of I2). mtDNA belonged almost exclusively to U (particularly subclades of U5 and U4).

 A large number of individuals from the Zvejnieki burial ground, which mostly belonged to the Kunda culture and Narva culture in the eastern Baltic, were analyzed.
 These individuals were mostly of WHG descent in the earlier phases, but over time EHG ancestry became predominant.
 The Y-DNA of this site belonged almost exclusively to haplotypes of haplogroup R1b1a1a and I2a1.
 The mtDNA belonged exclusively to haplogroup U (particularly subclades of U2, U4 and U5).

 Forty individuals from three sites of the Iron Gates Mesolithic in the Balkans were also analyzed.
 These individuals were estimated to be of 85% WHG and 15% EHG descent.
 The males at these sites carried exclusively haplogroup R1b1a and I (mostly subclades of I2a) haplotypes. mtDNA belonged mostly to U (particularly subclades of U5 and U4).
 People of the Balkan Neolithic were found to harbor 98% Anatolian ancestry and 2% WHG ancestry.
 By the Chalcolithic, people of the Cucuteni–Trypillia culture were found to harbor about 20% hunter-gatherer ancestry, which was intermediate between EHG and WHG.
 People of the Globular Amphora culture were found to harbor ca. 25% WHG ancestry, which is significantly higher than Middle Neolithic groups of Central Europe.